RelativeDistance/UnityBackgroundBuild/README.md

 Select the platform to build to.
 If you are building to a different platform than the one you are working on, highly recommended to be using v2 Asset Pipeline so assets won't have to be reimported.

 ### Temporary Folder
 The folder where your project is duplicated to.
 Highly recommeneded that you have a fast ssd/nvme drive so this step is as short as possible.
+This folder will be deleted before a new copy takes place, be careful where placing it.

 ### Build Folder
 Folder where the project is built to.